hhumayune/Metro-Bus-Simulator/README.md

 - Tkinter
 ## Specifications
 Here is a brief specification of the route building part of the program:
 - i.
-On creation of simulation window, the program creates a two-dimensional grid using nested for-looping technique.
+Upon creating a simulation window, the program creates a two-dimensional grid using nested for-looping technique.
 A grid point is placed after a certain number of pixels to keep spaces between vertices.
 - ii.
 An empty linked list is created, which takes 2 types of nodes (station, road).
 - iii.
 The first station is created on the center of the grid to keep the route visually centered, however placing the first station anywhere else is still possible and will not break the program.
 - iv.
 The number of roads between each station is completely modifiable, however it has been set to any random number between range 3 to 7, this random number is re-assigned after every station to produce variance.